-The former vice president and senator from Delaware became the 20th candidate in the Democratic field after announcing his bid April 25 in an online video.
+The former vice president and senator from Delaware announced his bid April 25 in an online video.

-In the video, he denounced the white supremacists who marched on Charlottesville in 2017 and President Donald Trump's response, calling it a "defining moment for this nation in the last few years."
+In the video, he denounced the white supremacists who marched on Charlottesville in 2017 and Trump's response, calling it a "defining moment for this nation in the last few years."

 "We are in a battle for the soul of this nation," Biden said in the video.

-Biden enters the race with the kind of name recognition that makes him a de facto frontrunner.
-But he'll also face questions about accusations from women about unwanted touching, money, messaging, age, identity and ideology in a political environment vastly different from the one he began his career in decades ago.
+Biden entered the race with the kind of name recognition that made him a de facto front-runner.
+But he's also faced questions about accusations from women about unwanted touching, money, messaging, age, identity and ideology in a political environment vastly different from the one he began his career in decades ago.

 South Bend, Indiana, Mayor Pete Buttigieg

-While he trails many of his opponents in name recognition, Buttigieg argues that he could represent a generational shift in government, and speaks frequently of issues that will affect younger Americans, such as tax reform, gun control and climate change.
+While he trailed many of his opponents in name recognition early on, Buttigieg argued that he could represent a generational shift in government, and speaks frequently of issues that will affect younger Americans, such as tax reform, gun control and climate change.